 “Scouts from Troop 2 have used their earnings to provide Christmas meals for residents of a local health care facility.
 They’ve also given supplies to local law enforcement agencies and sponsored Easter egg hunts for area children.”

 Freelance writer Kayleen J. Reusser lives in Bluffton, Ind.
-Learn more about Troop 2 atwww.svscouts.org and about its Haunted Castle program at www.hauntedcastle.com.
+Click here to learn more about Troop 2’s Haunted Castle program.

 Guidelines for Money-Earning Projects

-Packs, troops, and crews planning a money-earning project should submit a Unit Money-Earning Application (No. 34427A) to the local Scout council service center at least two weeks in advance of the project’s proposed date.
+Packs, troops and crews planning a money-earning project should submit a Unit Money-Earning Application to the local Scout council service center at least two weeks in advance of the project’s proposed date.

 For help in planning a project, the application form includes “10 Guides to Unit Money-Earning Projects.”
 Following these planning steps will ensure that the project is in compliance with BSA money-earning guidelines and has the full approval of the unit’s chartered organization.

-The application is available at local Scout council service centers, or it can be downloaded from the BSA national Web site at www.scouting.org/forms/34427.pdf.
+The application is available at local Scout council service centers, or it can be downloaded from the BSA national website.